phyloverse/Ficus_Diversification/README.md

 # Ficus_Diversification
-Scripts, character matrix, and other input data used to explore diversification dynamics in Ficus and Moraceae
+Scripts, character matrix, and input data used to explore diversification dynamics in Ficus and Moraceae.